Alec-Shay/liferay-learn/docs/commerce/2.x/en/user-guide/getting-started/managing-exchange-rates.md

 By default, Liferay Commerce relies on the European Central Bank for foreign exchange rates.
 The ECB updates its exchange rates approximately every 24 hours; for more timely updates, a solution may be customized to use a different source.

-To enable Liferay Commerce to update automatically the exchange rate:
+To allow Liferay Commerce to automatically update the exchange rate:

 1. Go to the _Control Panel_ → _Commerce_ → _Settings_.
 1. Click the _Currencies_ tab.